SSAVICE/BE/.github/ISSUE_TEMPLATE/issue-template.md

 ---

 ---
-name: Feature request
+name: Issue template
-about: Suggest an idea for this project
+about: Suggest an Issue for this project.
 title: ''
 labels: ''
-assignees: ppochaco
+assignees: hjinshin

 ---